Vote 2020: Judith Collins sends warning to Prime Minister Jacinda Ardern ahead of leaders' debate

 "So I expect she'll want to distance herself from those comments today."

-Tonight's Newshub leaders' debate will kick off at 7.30pm.
+Tonight's Mediaworks leaders' debate will kick off at 7.30pm.